20 Creative ESL Role Play Ideas for Students of Any Age

-9. Town Hall Debate Showdown
+10. Town Hall Debate Showdown

-- Vocabulary related to the topic
+- Vocabulary related to the topic at hand

 Description: Debating can be a fun and exciting way to practice speaking persuasively and learning how to effectively agree or disagree with someone.
 This activity can be done in a one-on-one setting or in teams of two or three students against another team.

 You should prepare several topics that the students can debate.
 Make sure the topics have two clear sides to argue.
 You might pick something current or political for older students.
 For younger students, something like the school start time or wearing uniforms would be more appropriate.

-10. Let’s Mail a Letter!
+11. Let’s Mail a Letter!

 Goal: Students use words and phrases to successfully make inquiries and/or mail a card or package.

-- What’s the fastest way to send it?
+- Post office vocabulary (I’d like to buy stamps, please.
+What’s the fastest way to send it?)

-- How would you like to send this?
+- Common clerk questions (How can I help you?
+How would you like to send this?)

 Give students the opportunity to practice buying stamps, clarifying an address or sending a package in this role play.
 This is best done in groups of two.
 You should monitor the students, making sure they are using appropriate phrases and checking pronunciation.

-11. Let’s Get Down to Business
+12. Let’s Get Down to Business

-Goal: Students practice going over an agenda, running a meeting or giving a business presentation
+Goal: Students practice going over an agenda, running a meeting or giving a business presentation.

 - Business-related terms (agenda, email, meeting, etc.)